SignaCert

 Series A in 2005

-IPextreme, Inc. specializes in licensing silicon-proven intellectual properties (IPs) and methodologies developed by semiconductor companies to system-on-chip designers globally.
-Founded in 2003 and headquartered in Campbell, California, the company offers a range of services including training, consulting, and deployment support to enhance the design process for semiconductor IPs.
-It provides CoReUse, an enterprise-class design reuse infrastructure from NXP Semiconductors that facilitates the development and utilization of semiconductor IPs.
-Additionally, IPextreme has developed XPack, a software-as-a-service platform for packaging, delivering, and supporting semiconductor IPs.
-The company also operates offices in Munich, Germany, and Tokyo, Japan, and functions as a subsidiary of Silvaco, Inc.
+IPextreme, Inc., founded in 2004 and headquartered in Campbell, California, specializes in licensing silicon-proven intellectual properties (IPs) and methodologies developed by semiconductor companies to system-on-chip designers both domestically and internationally.
+The company offers a range of services including commercialization, training, deployment, consulting, and support for these IPs.
+Notably, IPextreme provides CoReUse, an enterprise-class design reuse infrastructure from NXP Semiconductors, and XPack, a software-as-a-service platform for packaging, delivering, and supporting semiconductor IPs.
+Additionally, the company has offices in Munich, Germany, and Tokyo, Japan.

 Phoseon Technology